jervilangel0/portfolio/README.md

 ---

 ## About Me
-Recent BSIT graduate from FEU Institute of Technology with a strong interest in System Administration, Network Engineering, and IT Infrastructure.
-Eager to apply technical skills in an entry-level IT role and grow into a career in systems and network operations.
-Open to IT Support or similar roles for hands-on experience and development.
+BSIT graduate and Onsite Technical Support Engineer with growing experience in troubleshooting, hardware/software support, and basic network administration.
+I’m currently preparing for the CCNA to strengthen my fundamentals in routing, switching, and network security.
+I’m passionate about IT infrastructure and aim to transition into network or systems administration roles as I continue learning and sharpening my skills.

 ---